 2) Bright light

 The same is true in other cases.
-For example, maybe you want to capture a happy, optimistic image.
+For example, maybe you want to capture a happy and optimistic image.
 If that’s your goal, you probably won’t go out in search of dim street corners at night.
 They just wouldn’t fit the mood, while a brighter scene might.

 Although bright light is pretty common, it’s still worth seeking out in many cases.
 If you’re after a certain type of mood — airy, optimistic, or etherial — bright light will be your bread and butter.